 Severe disease can destroy crop quality.
 The pathogen is seed-borne and highly favored by rain and overhead irrigation.
 Start with certified, disease free seed or treat seed with hot water or fungicides.
 Inspect transplants before setting in the field and destroy infected plants.
-Rotate to non-susceptible crops.
+Rotate to crops outside of the Apiaceae family.

 White Mold (Sclerotinia sclerotiorum)

 Start with certified seed that is free from sclerotia of the pathogen.
 Rotate with non-host plants.
 Irrigate in the morning to promote drying of soil and foliage.
 Soil sterilization with heat, chemicals, steam, or by biofumigation with brassica crops can reduce, but not eliminate sclerotia.